 A lot of humidity can be a terrible thing, especially for curly hair, make-up, and even inhaling.
-But a lack of humidity in your home can actually harm some features of your home’s interior.
+But a lack of humidity in your home could actually damage some aspects of your home’s interior.
 Take a look at a few products you may have within your home that insufficient humidity can damage over time.

 Wood Furniture and Wood Floors

 Absolutely – books necessitate moisture to keep the pages from ending up dry and delicate.
 The absence of moisture can also cause the ink to flake and the covers to warp.
-On the other hand, extreme moisture could cause book pages to stick together permanently, discoloration, and even mold.
+On the other hand, extreme moisture could result in the book pages sticking together permanently, discoloration, and even mold.

-Low humidity generates static electricity which can disturb the internal components of electronic equipment, such as your LED television, laptop, or even your beloved Nintendo.
+The absence of humidity generates static electricity which can affect the internal components of electronic equipment, such as your LED television, laptop, or even your beloved Nintendo.

-Whether you are keeping a collection of paintings or stamps and pictures, make sure your home’s humidity is well-balanced year-round.
+Whether you are keeping a collection of wall art or stamps and pictures, make sure your home’s humidity is well-balanced year-round.
 The up and down levels of humidity may cause postage stamps to end up delicate and discolored and can even curl the corners on your pictures.
-Low humidity can also make the paint used to create wall art brittle or cause it to crack.
+Dry air can also make the paint used to make wall art brittle or cause it to crack.

-Are you a wine collector?
-Or a piano player?
+Do you collect win?
+Or play the piano?
 Humidity is important to you, too.
-To little humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially destroying your vino.
-Insufficient humidity may also cause pianos, cellos, and other fine instruments to be out-of-tune or result in cracks in the wood.
+To little humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially destroying your vino.
+Insufficient humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or result in cracks in the wood.

 Want to know if your home has the correct amount of humidity?
-Call D&K Heating Service Experts today for a free in-home comfort analysis and make sure your air isn’t damaging your valuable home.
+Call D&K Home Services by Enercare today for a free in-home comfort analysis and make sure your air isn’t damaging your valuable home.